How to resize a window

 - If the window is maximized, arrow down to Restore and press Enter.
 If the window is not maximized, skip to the next step.

-- Press the up or down arrow key if you want to resize the window vertically, or the left or right arrow key if you want to resize horizontally.
+- Press the up or down arrow key to resize the window vertically (shorter / taller) or the left or right arrow key if you want to resize horizontally (narrower / wider).

-- Once an arrow key is pressed, you can press the same arrow key or the opposite arrow key to resize the window.
+- Once an arrow key is pressed, press the same or opposite arrow key to continue resizing the window.

 How to resize a window on a Mac

 - Minimize - Clicking this button (yellow circle), which looks like a dash, collapses the window to the Dock.

-- Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, toggles the window between full and nearly full (not maximized) screen.
+- Maximize / Resize - Clicking this button (green circle), which looks like a box or two boxes, toggles the window between full and nearly full (not maximized) screens.

 - Custom size - First, make sure the window is not maximized.
 Then, hover your mouse cursor over the corner, bottom, or top of the window.
-Click-and-drag to resize the window to the size you desire.
+Click-and-drag to resize the window.